biancamika/digital-garden/content/notes/3. Permanent Notes/Critical thinking and skill development are not mutually exclusive.md

 ---
-title: Critical thinking and skill development are not mutually exclusive
+title: "Critical thinking and skill development are not mutually exclusive"
 ---
 ## Reference
 - **Source:** [[Design Justice - Book]]